sarathbabu-wyd/AWS-Administration/CLOUD_PRACTITIONER/aws_cloud.md

 ### ADVANTAGES OF RDS

-* RDS is a managed database service,provisioning is Automatic and patching of OS os done by AWS
+* RDS is a managed database service,provisioning is Automatic and patching of OS done by AWS
 * Continuous backup and restore options (Point in Time restore)
 * Can monitor dasboards to see database is doing good.
 * Multi AZ setup for DR(Disaster Recovery)